 Ohio Farm to School is celebrating local successes in the “Three C’s” of Farm to School: Community (local foods procurement), Cafeteria (menu creation, kitchen remodeling, and chef involvement), and Classroom (school gardens and education).

-We’ll be posting at least one story per month – so check back often!
+We’ll be posting one story per month – so check back often!

 We talked with Michaeleen Rogers, child nutrition supervisor who retired last month after 40 years of service in Fremont City Schools to learn about their farm to school work.
 Rogers was instrumental in bringing local foods to the district and her positive relationships even encouraged the local producers to sell to other schools.
 “For many years, USDA would not allow us to buy local foods, thankfully that changed,” she said.
 Other challenges she faced were: finding a product that fits the school’s needs or having them redesigned to fit the meal program.
 “It also takes a lot of time to develop relationships with suppliers and sometimes the language or standards are a barrier as my idea of a case and […]